qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/platform-deployment-options.md

 For a good balance between peformance and cost, we recommend:

-* Depending on your cluster resource onfiguration either general purpuse (D-family), memory optimized (E-family) or cpu optimized (F-family) instance types.
+* Depending on your cluster resource configuration either general purpose (D-family), memory optimized (E-family) or cpu optimized (F-family) instance types.
 Qdrant Hybrid Cloud also supports Azure Cobalt ARM64 instances.
 * At least Premium SSD v2 disks for storage

 ### More on Azure Kubernetes Service